What do we live for?

 Knowledge about ikigai

-Gordon first went to Japan in the 1980s, where he came to know about ikigai; he remembers hearing about it from his friend when they went on a mountain climb: his friend explained to him that it is one’s purpose in life or the feeling of being alive.
-That encounter started his interest in ikigai; it fascinates him how it seems to be just a normal term for Japanese people, whereas in the West there is not one single word capturing this idea.
+Gordon first learned about ikigai while in Japan in the 1980s.
+He remembers hearing about it from his friend while mountain climbing.
+His friend explained that it is one’s purpose in life or the feeling of being alive.
+This encounter sparked his interest in ikigai.
+He finds it fascinating how it seems to be just a normal term for Japanese people, whereas in the West, there is not one single word that captures this idea.

 What makes life worth living?